tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

    The HPKE specification defines the "info" parameter as a context information structure that is used to ensure that the derived keying material is bound to the context of the transaction.
 The "info" parameter in SealBase function will take the JOSE context specific data defined in Section 4.6.2 of {{RFC7518}} as input.

    The SealBase function internally creates the sending HPKE context by invoking SetupBaseS() (Section 5.1.1 of {{RFC9180}}) with "pkR" and "info".
 This yields the context "sctxt" and an encapsulation key "enc".
 The SealBase function then invokes the Seal() method on "sctxt" (Section 5.2 of {{RFC9180}}) with "aad", yielding ciphertext "ct".
+Note that Section 6 of {RFC9180} discusses Single-Shot APIs for encryption and decryption; SetupBaseS internally invokes Seal() method to return both "ct" and "enc".

    In summary, if SealBase() is successful, it will output a ciphertext "ct" and an encapsulated key "enc".
 In both JWE Compact Serialization and the JWE JSON Serialization, "ct" and "enc" will be base64url encoded, since JSON lacks a way to directly represent arbitrary octet sequences.

+   In both modes, "encapsulated_key" will contain the value of BASE64URL(enc).
+In Direct Key Agreement mode, JWE Ciphertext will contain the value of BASE64URL(ct).
+In Key Agreement with Key Wrapping mode, JWE Encrypted Key will contain the value of BASE64URL(ct).
+In Direct Key Agreement mode, JWE Encrypted Key will use the value of empty octet sequence.

 ## HPKE Decryption with OpenBase